ymollard/ros2-course-slides/exercises.md

 1. Map the simulated scene using SLAM according to the documentation.

-2. Save the map to a file named `our_map` and then **CLOSE** SLAM.
+2. Save the map to a file named `our_map` and **CLOSE** SLAM.
+Compile if needed.

 3. Start `tiago_nav2d` to use the saved map by giving a goal in RViz.

-4. Move the robot to a target position using teleoperation and retrieve its position on the map from the `/amcl_pose` topic.
+4. Move the robot to a target position using teleoperation and retrieve its coordinates on the map from the `/amcl_pose` topic.

 5. Develop an `rclpy` node in a new package to reach the target at the recorded coordinates (Drafts [C++ and Python](https://gitlab.com/ymollard/humble-ros-cremi/-/tree/main/snippets)).